 A little extra space gives your current flock more room to roam and ensures you’re prepared for future additions.
 You can design a coop with your future flock in mind, giving you the flexibility to grow without worrying about overcrowding your hens.

-Check Your Local Zoning Laws
+First, Check Your Local Zoning Laws

 This step isn’t the most exciting, but it’s absolutely essential.
 Before you buy or build anything, you need to check your local zoning laws.
 Many cities, counties, and even homeowners' associations have specific rules about keeping backyard chickens.
 These regulations can dictate how many birds you’re allowed to have, the maximum size of your coop, and how far it needs to be from property lines or your neighbor’s house.